President & CEO

 As CanREA’s Vice-President of Policy, Regulatory & Government Affairs, Brandy Giannetta leads the Association’s stakeholder advocacy and public engagement efforts throughout Canada.
 She was the Ontario Regional Director at CanWEA for eight years previously.
 She has also worked as a political staffer at Queen’s Park and as an administrator of the NRCan Home Energy Retrofit Program.
 Brandy holds an MA in Political Science and Public Policy from the University of Windsor.
 She currently serves as Vice-Chair of the Stakeholder Advisory Committee at the Ontario Independent Electricity System Operator (IESO).
 Brandy is based in Toronto.

 Policy and Government Affairs

-As CanREA’s Director, Distributed Energy Resources, Nicholas Gall leads policy development and advocacy on issues related to DERs across Canada.
+As CanREA’s Director, Ontario and Distributed Energy Resources, Nicholas Gall leads policy development and advocacy on behalf of Ontario focused members and on issues related to DERs across Canada.
 Prior to joining CanREA, he worked as a Senior Policy Analyst at Solar Energy UK, and in Ottawa in government relations and advocacy within the environmental sector.
 Nick holds an MSc in economics with a focus on energy and environmental policy from University College London, a BA in economics from Dalhousie University and a certificate in climate and renewable-energy finance from the Frankfurt School of Finance and Management.
 Nick is based in Ottawa.